 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 This may only be investigated by the Police, NSPCC or Social Care.
 All staff, however, have a duty to recognise concerns and maintain an open mind.
-Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with a Designated Officer-Head of Site with responsibility for child protection (prior to any discussion with parents).
-At Ridgeway site if there is a disclosure the Hospital Manager/Social Worker will be notified immediately.
+Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with your DSL with responsibility for child protection (prior to any discussion with parents).
+At Ridgeway site if there is a disclosure the Hospital Manager/SocialWorker will be notified immediately.
 It is the Hospital manager that will then take the case forward.
-If the disclosure is in relation to a member of school staff, the Head teacher will take responsibility for the investigation.
+If the disclosure is in relation to a member of school staff, the Head teacher will takeresponsibility for the investigation.
 Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful.